billcollis/textbook/README.md

 It goes into building, interfacing and programming Atmel AVR microcontrollers.
 The programmng language used is BASIC and the tool used is the AVR BASIC cross-compiler from www.mcselec.com

-Here you will find course notes for
+Here you will find course notes for:

   1 - ELECTENG101 - a first year course in EE, I teach half of this course.

   2-  COMPSYS201 - a second year cours eon computer systems - I teach the second part of the course - a 6 week block on embedded systems

+  3- ME Thesis

+  4- PhD Thesis

 Enjoy
 please feel free to drop me a line (or a beer) if you like these.